Mercedes-Benz GLA Review 2023 | Top Gear

 Good stuff

-Better conceived and executed than the car it replaces, dash is cool
+Better all-rounder than the car it replaces, cool interior, plenty of space

 Bad stuff